Savory Fried Potato Piroshki (Bread Machine Dough)

 Step 7:

-After 3 minutes, open the lid and add boiling water — the remaining 150 ml of water.
-This way we will get a custard dough.
+After 3 minutes, open the lid and add the boiling water — the remaining 150 ml.
+This gives us a scalded (choux-style) dough.

 Step 8: